Reporter faces trial in case seen as attack on press rights

 The newspaper is funding Sahouri’s defense, which is led by former U.S. Attorney Nick Klinefeldt.

-Prosecutors intend to show jurors text messages between Sahouri and protest leader Matè Muhammad from a week after her arrest.
-Her lawyers say the texts show a reporter’s routine contacts with a source, while prosecutors are expected to paint her as an ally.
+Prosecutors obtained and may try to show jurors text messages between Sahouri and protest leader Matè Muhammad from a week after her arrest.
+Her lawyers say the texts are irrelevant and show a reporter’s routine fact-gathering with a source.

 Muhammad, who has been fighting charges stemming from protests, said he didn’t know Sahouri when she was arrested but the two have since developed a professional relationship.
 He called her “extremely diligent” in vetting information and gathering different perspectives.